Skip to Content

 • Don’t cook under your vestibule or eat inside your tent- Steam from cooking and eating hot foods increases the moisture level inside of your tent.
 Eating also increases body temperature which can make you sweat.

 • Dry your tent and sleeping bag out during the day- In most climates, condensation will make your tent and gear damp during the night, no matter how careful you are.
 There is no avoiding it.
-If you don’t dry your gear out, the moisture keeps building up every night.
+If you don’t dry your damp gear out, the moisture keeps building up every night.
 Over the course of multiple days, your gear can get soaked.
 When you have the chance, lay your tent, sleeping bag, clothing, and any wet items out in the sun so they can dry.
 That way, you’re starting with a fresh and dry shelter at night.

 • Use a footprint under your tent- Even though your tent floor is waterproof, water can seep through in the night if the ground is wet enough or if a puddle forms under your tent.
 Once the water gets in, it can evaporate and condense on the ceiling.
 A tent footprint gives your tent floor an extra layer of protection.

 • Don’t let your dog sleep in the tent with you- Dogs breathe and exhale moisture just like you.
 They also sweat and pant to get rid of excess heat.
 This introduces more moisture into your tent, which means more condensation.
 Of course, if it’s cold or raining outside, you’ll want your dog to stay warm and comfortable.
-If you want your dog to sleep inside with you, pack a larger tent with better ventilation.
+If you want your dog to sleep inside with you, pack a larger tent with more ventilation.
 Larger tents that are made for multiple people can handle more moisture.

 Leave your wet gear outside to avoid bringing moisture in